 Outstanding International Books List - USBBY.
 Beginning in 2006, USBBY has selected an honor list of international books for young people.
 The USBBY Outstanding International Books List is published each year in the February issue of School Library Journal and as a bookmark.The Outstanding International Books (OIB) committee is charged with selecting international books that are deemed most outstanding of those published during the calendar year.

 Written by Heather Smith and illustrated by Brooke Kerrigan.
 Published by Orca Book Publishers.Beverly, Right Here.
+Written by Kate DiCamillo.
+Published by Candlewick Press.Book Rescuer: How a Mensch from Massachusetts Saved Yiddish Literature for Generations to Come.
+Written by Sue Macy and illustrated by Stacy Innerst.
 Boston Globe Horn Book Awards.
 Please join us the entire month of October 2020 as we celebrate, for the first time, the virtual Boston Globe-Horn Book Awards!

 Woodson Book Award is presented to exemplary books written for children and young people each year at the NCSS Annual Conference.
 Authors are recognized at the NCSS Annual Conference, which is attended by over 4,000 K-12 and university level educators and other social studies professionals who enjoy interacting with the Woodson Award-winning authors and will be interested in obtaining copies of books for use with their students.
 Award-winning authors will be presented with a commemorative gift at the NCSS Meet-the-Author Panel Session.

+A book signing will follow.
+Copies of the award-winning and honor books will be requested from publishers for purchase at a discounted price in order to feature those books for sale at the Annual Conference NCSS Bookstore.
+In addition, a medallion for these books was introduced in 1998.
 Outstanding Science Trade Books – Children's Book Council.
 2021 Best STEM Books List – Children's Book Council.
 NSTA and CBC Announce the 2021 List of Top STEM Books for K-12 Students Arlington, VA (December 14, 2020)— The National Science Teaching Association today announced its fifth annual list of Best STEM Books K-12.

 This list—selected by volunteer educators and assembled in cooperation with the Children’s Book Council—provides recommendations about the best trade books with science, technology, engineering, and math (STEM) content available for students in kindergarten through 12th grade.
 “This amazing list of STEM books includes titles that will bring wide-eyed wonder to our youngest readers and spark deep and intellectual discussions with students in upper grades,” said Dr. Elizabeth Allan, NSTA President.
 “We are thrilled to spotlight these inspirational books that reinforce reading comprehension skills while helping students making sense of STEM content.”

 Adler 2016 Lee Bennett Hopkins (CLW Regina Medal Award Transcript) Association of Jewish Libraries - Sydney Taylor Book Award.
 The Sydney Taylor Book Award is presented annually to outstanding books for children and teens that authentically portray the Jewish experience.

 The Amelia Bloomer Book List.
 About the The Amelia Bloomer Book List The Amelia Bloomer Project, a committee of the Feminist Task Force of the Social Responsibilities Round Table, compiles the Amelia Bloomer List, an annual annotated book list (or bibliography) of well-written and well-illustrated books with significant feminist content, intended for young readers (ages birth through 18).